Mec-iS/fullstack-nanodegree-conference/README.md

 ...

 ```

-Endpoints:<br>
+Implementations endpoints:<br>

 `sessions/{websafeConferenceKey}/by/highlights/{highlight}` > `conference.getConferenceSessionsByHighlight`
 `sessions/{websafeConferenceKey}/by/date/{conferenceDate}` > `conference.getConferenceSessionsByDate`

-- Query Problem:
-Probably the problem is that: `Only one inequality filter per query is supported`.<br>
+- Query Problem:Probably the problem is that: `Only one inequality filter per query is supported`.<br>
 The datastore doesn't allow to have two inequality filters in the same query:
 ```
 sessions = Session.query(Session.typeOfSession != 'workshop',